mchobby/wipy-iot-nano-rest/readme.md

 Don't hesitate to read the documentation in those folders.

+## About regular expression

+Regular expression is the smartest way to match and parse URI on the nano Rest Server.

+Few of the developper and hacker are aware of the regular expression power.
+This requires some time to learn but you win 10x the benefits of your time investment.

+Here some ressource about RegExp:
+* [regex101.com](https://regex101.com/)<br />Online Regular Expression tester (very nice!)

 # IP Address
 Using a static IP Address can really help in testing the various project.